-The defender and the 50-year-old Chelsea manager reportedly had a turbulent relationship, particularly during Mourinho's last season in charge at the Santiago Bernabeu.
+The full-back and the 50-year-old Chelsea manager reportedly had a turbulent relationship, particularly during Mourinho's last season in charge at the Santiago Bernabeu.

 "I am not someone who holds grudges and I want to remember the good things about our time with Mourinho," Ramos told AS.